 - an employer in another country sends a worker to perform a service in Sweden during a limited period of time

 - there is a recipient of the services in Sweden the worker is to perform.

 A service is some kind of work.
-A limited period of time means that there must be a start and end date for when the services are to be performed.
+A limited period of time means that there must be a start and an end date for when the services are to be performed.

 A recipient of services can be a company, organisation or a private individual in Sweden who receives a service against compensation.
 The employer abroad and the recipient of services in Sweden normally have an agreement which regulates what service the posted worker is to perform.
 The parties can belong to two different companies within the same corporate group.